 FROM [dbo].[V_H_Workflow Organization_Workflow Organization];

-The second table is a Hierarchy table which shows the Parent-Child Relationship of each member and the number of children.
-Now let's see what these tables look like joined together:
+The second table is a hierarchy table which shows the parent-child relationship of each member and its number of children.

 SELECT DWO.[MemberLabel], DWO.[Input]